Why It Exists

 When Not to Use CockroachDB

-- Ultra-low latency requirements (single-node PG is faster)
+- Ultra-low latency requirements where single-node PG is measurably faster

 Alternatives to CockroachDB